Free Consultation: (910) 200-1960Tap to Call This Lawyer

 Legal Answers

-- A: I have no idea.
+A: I have no idea.
 It would depend on a variety of factors, including the outstanding principal balance of your current mortgage, the amount you are considering borrowing, the market value of the property now and what it may be when you may sell the property, what type of property is involved, the loan to value ratio, what the cash would be used for, what your current debts and known future debts may be, your overall financial status, etc., etc. Attorneys are not financial advisors - we just know what the laws are.
-I suggest you obtain financial advice from a professional financial advisor who understands you, your risk tolerance, and your overall finances thoroughly, and not take the financial ...
+I suggest you obtain financial advice from a professional financial advisor who understands you, your risk tolerance, and your overall finances thoroughly, and not take the financial advice of an attorney over the internet who is a stranger to you. ...
 Read More

 Annotations